Worldbuilding/worldbuilding.github.io/kaztron/troubleshooting.md

 3. **Mods only:** Gather any messages in `#bot-output` that happened at the same time as your attempted command.
 4. Check if the bug is already reported on our [issue tracker](https://github.com/Worldbuilding/KazTron/issues).
 If yes, don't submit a new issue: comment on the old one if you think you have additional useful information.
 4. Prepare a bug report with enough information for us to track it down:
     1. Who are you on the Discord?
+Some commands depend on user roles.
     2. What were you trying to do?
-What is the *exact* command you tried to use, and where did you try to use it (what channel)?
+What is the *exact* command you tried to use, and what channel did you try to use it in?
     3. What did you expect the command to do?
     4. What did the command actually do?
-    5. Provide any error messages output in the channel, by PM or in `#bot-output`, as gathered earlier.
+Also provide any error messages output in the channel, by PM or in `#bot-output`, as gathered earlier.
 5. Send us the bug report: if you have a GitHub account, you can submit an issue to the [issue tracker](https://github.com/Worldbuilding/KazTron/issues).
 Otherwise, you can submit it in #meta on the Discord server. **Mods:** Ping `@Bot DevOps Team` in #bot-issues.

 ## Unresponsive bot